 Have you had to deal with baby constipation after starting solids?
 Or maybe it’s one of your concerns with starting solids?
 A change in bowel movements is almost inevitable after starting solids, but there are some things that you can do to help your baby out!

 Many parents are understandably worried about constipation.
 It can cause our babies to be uncomfortable, and no one likes to see that!
 But what exactly is constipation?
 And what is it not?

 Symptoms of Constipation in Babies

 Not having a bowel movement every day is NOT considered constipation.
 I know it can be worrisome for your baby to all of the sudden go from being regular to not having a bowel movement every day after starting solid foods.
 But not having a bowel movement daily does not mean that anything is wrong, or that you even need to be concerned!
 The same thing goes for some straining.
-Straining can often time just be a baby’s way of figuring out how there body works, and isn’t a sign of constipation.
+Straining can often times just be a baby’s way of figuring out how their body works, and isn’t a sign of constipation.

 Here are the symptoms you want to be on the lookout for:

 How you can help with constipation in babies starting solids